HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 We provide several REST APIs for programmatic interface, an open metadata standard, cloud-native pipelines that are portable to multiple environments, and standardized domain-specific analysis and visualization packages.
 To provide guidance, a growing collection of vignettes is available showing how to interact with different DCP components and how to use packages available in the Data Portal.

-Anyone who has developed their own analysis or visualization package that interacts with the DCP is highly encouraged to register it with the Data Portal for data hand-off or list it in the Methods Registry.

 ## Working with the Ingestion Service

 The Ingestion Service provides a programmatic API for submitting data to the HCA DCP.
 The Ingest API could be used, for example, for enabling integration with existing LIMS software.
 Using the Ingest API requires authentication and contacting the Ingestion Service team at [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).